-C. No licensee furnishing information, data, reports, or records of a client to a person, firm, committee, or organization established for the purpose of professional quality review or peer review shall, by reason of furnishing such information, be liable in damages to any person, partnership, corporation, or firm.
-The records and proceedings of any such person, firm, committee, or organization shall be confidential, shall be used only by such person, firm, committee, or organization solely in the exercise of the proper functions of professional quality review or peer review, and shall not be subject to court subpoena.
+C. No licensee furnishing information, data, reports, or records of a client to a person, firm, committee, or organization established for the purpose of a peer review shall, by reason of furnishing such information, be liable in damages to any person, partnership, corporation, or firm.
+The records and proceedings of any such person, firm, committee, or organization shall be confidential, shall be used only by such person, firm, committee, or organization solely in the exercise of the proper functions of a peer review, and shall not be disclosed to any third party except as provided in R.S.
+37:77(H)(4)(b).
 However, peer review reports on participation by a licensee in the Public Corporation Practice Section Peer Review program may be disclosed.